ga-devfront/scroll-event-handler/README.md

           <tr>
             <td><code><var>value</var></code></td>
             <td>number</td>
-            <td>Indicates the number of distance covered when touched before the callback is triggered</td>
+            <td>Indicates the number of distance covered when touched before the callback is triggered<br>
+              <i>Warning if you use 0 as value, the function will not be called.</i></td>
           </tr>
           <tr>
             <td><code><var>callback</var></code></td>